TLC cancels reality TV program 'Here Comes Honey Boo Boo'

-LOS ANGELES (Reuters) - Cable television network TLC on Friday said it has canceled “Here Comes Honey Boo Boo,” the popular cable reality series, about a rural Georgia family and their precocious beauty pageant daughter.
+LOS ANGELES, Oct 24 (Reuters) - Cable television network TLC on Friday said it has canceled “Here Comes Honey Boo Boo,” the popular cable reality series, about a rural Georgia family and their precocious beauty pageant daughter.

 TLC, owned by Discovery Communications Inc, did not explain why it was canceling the show but said in a statement that “supporting the health and welfare of these remarkable children is our only priority.
 TLC is faithfully committed to the children’s ongoing comfort and well-being.”